-Did you know?
+Did You Know?

 A rupture disk bursts when the pressure on the process side of the disk exceeds the pressure on the downstream side by the design pressure of the rupture disk.
-So, a 100 psi (6.9 bar) rupture disk will burst when the pressure on the process side of the disk is 100 psi (6.9 bar) greater than the pressure downstream of the disk.
+So, a 100-psi (6.9 bar) rupture disk will burst when the pressure on the process side of the disk is 100 psi (6.9 bar) greater than the pressure downstream of the disk.

-➤ The pressure might be caused by a small "pinhole" leak in the rupture disk which will allow material to slowly leak through the disk and build up pressure, or it could be the result of a burst rupture disk.
+The pressure might be caused by a small "pinhole" leak in the rupture disk, which will allow material to slowly seep through the disk and build up pressure; or it could be the result of a burst rupture disk.

-➢ Because there is nearly 50 psig (3.5 barg) pressure on the downstream side of this rupture disk, if the pressure was caused by a pinhole leak, the rupture disc will not burst until the pressure in the vessel is equal to the rupture disk design pressure plus 50 psi (3.5 bar).
-If this is a 100 psi disk, it will not burst until the vessel pressure is nearly 150 psig (~10.3 barg).
-This might result in failure of other equipment attached to the vessel perhaps a sight glass, a hose, or a gasket which cannot withstand the higher pressure.
+▶ Because the pressure on the downstream side of this rupture disk is nearly 50 psig (~3.5 bar), if the pressure were caused by a pinhole leak, the rupture disc would not burst until the pressure in the vessel equaled the rupture disk design pressure plus 50 psi (3.5 bar).
+If this were a 100 psi disk, it would not burst until the vessel pressure were nearly 150 psig (~10.3 barg).

+The rupture might result in failure of other equipment attached to the vessel - a sight glass, a hose or a gasket that cannot withstand the higher pressure.